boldbi/bold-bi-docs/docs/faq/change-the-user-after-installing-bold-bi-on-linux.md

     `find "/etc/systemd/system/" -type f -name "*.service" -print0 | xargs -0 sed -i"s|$existing_user|$user_to_replace|g"`

-4. Check and provide read and write or owner permission for the Bold BI installed directory `(/var/www/boldbi-embedded)` to the newly updated user.
+4. Check and provide read, write, or owner permissions for the Bold BI installed directory `(/var/www/boldbi-embedded)` to the newly updated user.

 5. Run the following command.

     `sudo systemctl daemon-reload`

-6. Restart the services using the following command.
+6. Restart the services by using the following command.

     `systemctl restart bold-*`